gazebosim/sdformat/Migration.md

    respectively.
 Users are encouraged to use the constants `kSdfStringSource` and `kUrdfStringSource` instead of hard-coding the string literals.

+1. USD component now is living in https://github.com/gazebosim/gz-usd as an independent package.

 ### Removals

 The following deprecated methods and classes have been removed.